tytydraco/yessleep/out/The_Obsidian_Staircase.md

 My eyes stared unblinking.
 Within the fridge.
 Well, there was no fridge.
 The inside of the fridge was completely gone.
 No light.
 No  half rotten veggies.
 No left-over Chinese food.
 No. In place of all these things was a worn stone staircase.
 Cut from a shiny, black stone; I believe it resembled obsidian.
 The maw of the doorway yawned as cold as the arctic.
-I felt an icy wind blow softly from within the doorway.
+I felt an icy wind blow softly from within.
+I shivered.
 Small icicles had formed on the circular roof which sat above the darkened staircase.
-I gaped still and slowly studied the impossible staircase.
+I gaped and slowly studied the impossible staircase.
 The light of my phone cast long shadows.
-The stairs were coated with a thin film of that same slime and seemed to go on forever down and deeper until darkness swallowed them up below.
+The stairs were coated with a thin film of that same slime and seemed to go on forever down.
+Deeper and deeper until darkness swallowed them up below.
 “No fucking way.
 Nope.
 Not today.”
 I said stupidly and slammed the fridge door shut.